cherryyui/cherryyui/README.md

-   🎉🤡Hey!
+   Whos the langa to my reki ❤️ (🛹)

+   🎉Hey!
 Sign my ata!
 Im pretty friendly, dont be scared to approach!!
 (I do not roleplay!!)

    - ★-  (This account is for Ponytown only!))  usually im with friends other than that I'm afk! (mostly)